kyillene/ZREC/README.md

-# ZREC: Subject Behavior Analysis and Recovery of Mean and percentile Opinion Scores from Noisy Observations #
+# ZREC: Robust Recovery of Mean and Percentile Opinion Scores #

 * MOS recovery with corresponding CI